L0laL33tz/verynostr/README.md

 ## Notes

 There's probably a lot better ways to add public key signing schemes to Nostr if desired.
-Nobody working on this idea is a cryptographer so please take this proposal with a grain of salt.
+Nobody working on this idea is a cryptographer so please take this proposal with a grain of salt, there's probably a lot of things wrong with it.
 Contributions are very welcome.

 Muchos Gracias to froggo the frog for doing all the hard work.